dijasila/GPAW/doc/download.rst

      The recommended installation path is :envvar:`$HOME`.

-When you have the code, go back to the :ref:`installationguide`.
+When you have the code, go back to the :ref:`installationguide_developer`.